naparuba/tanuki-www/content/pages/docs/agent/http.md

 Providing the "?passing" query parameter will filter results to only nodes with all checks in the passing state.
 This can be used to avoid some filtering logic on the client side.
-(Added in Consul 0.2)
+(Added in XXX 0.2)

 Users can also built in support for dynamic load balancing and other features by incorporating the use of health checks.